klaudiosinani/tusk/readme.md

 Tusk is [indicated by Evernote](https://help.evernote.com/hc/en-us/articles/208313748-Evernote-on-Linux) as an alternative client for Linux environments trusted by the open source community.

-You can now support the development process through [GitHub Sponsors](https://github.com/sponsors/klaussinani).
+You can now support the development process through [GitHub Sponsors](https://github.com/sponsors/klaudiosinani).

-Come over to [Gitter](https://gitter.im/klaussinani/tusk) or [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.

-Visit the [contributing guidelines](https://github.com/klaussinani/tusk/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.
+Visit the [contributing guidelines](https://github.com/klaudiosinani/tusk/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 You can find more apps [here](#related-apps).